OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-typeerror-data-map-is-not-a-function-in-next-js-api-routes/README.md

+# 🐞 Dealing with `TypeError: data.map is not a function` in Next.js API Routes

 This document addresses a common error encountered when working with Next.js API routes:  `TypeError: data.map is not a function`.
 This typically occurs when you attempt to use the `.map()` method on a variable (`data` in this case) that isn't an array.
 This often happens due to unexpected data formats returned from a database or external API.